Zero-Variance Gradients for Variational Autoencoders: Acknowledgments

 \section{Acknowledgments}

-This work was funded in part by the DARPA ANSR, CODORD, and SAFRON programs under awards FA8750-23-2-0004, HR00112590089, and HR00112530141, NSF grant IIS1943641, and gifts from Adobe Research, Cisco Research, and Amazon.
+This work was funded in part by the National University of Singapore under its Start-up Grant (Award No: SUG-251RES2505), the DARPA ANSR, CODORD, and SAFRON programs under awards FA8750-23-2-0004, HR00112590089, and HR00112530141, NSF grant IIS1943641, and gifts from Adobe Research, Cisco Research, Qualcomm, and Amazon.
 Approved for public release; distribution is unlimited.
 The authors would like to thank Benjie Wang for useful discussion on the proofs.